ahoereth/featured-video-plus/readme.txt

 Tested up to: 3.5
 Stable tag: 1.2

 Add Featured Videos to your posts and pages, just like you add Featured Images.
-Works with every theme which supports Featured Images.
+Supports your Local Videos, YouTube, Vimeo and Dailymotion.

 == Description ==